openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 <{{examples/credential_metadata_jwt_vc_json.json}}

-Note: The Client MAY use other mechanisms to obtain information about the verifiable Credentials that a Credential Issuer can issue.
+Note: The Client MAY use other mechanisms to obtain information about the Verifiable Credentials that a Credential Issuer can issue.

 ## OAuth Server Metadata

-This specification also defines a new OAuth server metadata [@!RFC8414] parameter to publish whether the AS of the credential issuer supports anonymous token requests with the pre-authorized grant type.
+This specification also defines a new OAuth server metadata [@!RFC8414] parameter to publish whether the AS the credential issuer relies on for authorization supports anonymous token requests with the pre-authorized grant type.
 It is defined as follows:

 * `pre-authorized_grant_anonymous_access_supported`: OPTIONAL.
 A JSON Boolean indicating whether the issuer accepts token requests to exchange a pre-authorized code without client id.
 The default is `false`.